delvedor/fastify-example/README.md

-# scurte
+# Fastify App Example

-Scurte is a small but feature complete application build with Fastify and Svelte, and it aims to show all the core concepts of Fastify, best  practices, and recommendations.
+App is a small but feature complete application build with Fastify and Svelte, and it aims to show all the core concepts of Fastify, best  practices, and recommendations.

 ## Project structure